 - The FEMA website is a good source of information on flood insurance requirements.
 This site includes an interactive map that indicates areas that are more prone to flooding than other areas and consumers can enter their address to assess their individual exposure to flooding.

 - In order to be eligible for NFIP coverage, the property must be located in a participating community.
 This information is also available on the website.

 - There are limitations to NFIP policies.
 The NFIP provides building coverage for dwellings up to $250,000 and contents coverage up to $100,000.
 NFIP policies include a 30-day waiting period for newly issued policies.

-- Private flood insurance is another option and in many cases offers more robust coverage options.
-Private flood insurance enables property owners to supplement or replace the NFIP product, providing coverage that homeowners expect from their homeowners policies for exposures such as outdoor property, detached structures, swimming pools and basements.
+- Private flood insurance is another option.
+In many cases, it offers more robust coverage options.
+Private flood insurance enables property owners to supplement or replace the NFIP product, providing coverage that homeowners expect from their homeowners policies for exposures, such as outdoor property, detached structures, swimming pools, and basements.